clu89/Caspar/README.md

-### Hi there, I am Caspar Lu
+### Hi there, I am Caspar Lu 👋

-- I am currently working on R and Python
+- I am a MPH student at Emory University interested in using R and Python to analyze omics dataset
-- I am learning SQL and machine learning

 **Current R Projects:**
 - Protoeomics analysis